 President and Chief Operating Officer

 Chris Akers is President and Chief Operating Officer of Eureka Midstream.
-He serves on the company’s board and is responsible for directing the overall business strategy and operations.

 Chief Financial Officer

 Gabe Scott serves as Chief Financial Officer of Eureka Midstream, where he is responsible for directing the overall financial direction and strategy of the business.

 Gabe has over 10 years of corporate finance experience with increasing management responsibilities within the energy sector.
 He previously served as Vice President of Finance

 and Corporate Development for Eureka and has been with the company since inception.
 Prior to joining Eureka Midstream, his previous experience includes over five years as a key member of an energy-focused private equity firm and an international investment bank.